the_pour_manifesto

 Pour is not a workspace.
 It is a reflex.

-It is a terminal-native capture tool designed to be as fluid and instantaneous as the command itself.
+It is a capture tool that meets you where you already are — terminal at the desk, PWA in your pocket — designed to be as fluid and instantaneous as the gesture that invokes it.

 • Capture First, Synthesize Later: pour separates the act of recording from the act of organizing.
 You pour the raw data into the vault flawlessly formatted.
 You can open Obsidian on Sunday to make sense of it all.

 • Plaintext is Forever: We reject proprietary databases.
 A memory should not be locked behind a subscription or a specific app version.
-Everything pour generates is strict, portable Markdown and YAML.
+Everything pour generates is strict, portable Markdown and YAML — see field-types for the full vocabulary.
 It belongs to you.

 • Fluidity: The name is the instruction.
 You don't "execute a script" or "insert a database row."
 You pour a V60.
 You pour your thoughts.
+Type the verb at the desk, drag the gesture in your pocket — the act is the same.
 It is a continuous, natural motion.

 The User Story

-As a developer and enthusiast, I want a frictionless, instant-booting terminal interface to log highly structured data (like coffee recipes and concert memories) directly into my Obsidian vault, so that I can capture the details of the things I love without breaking my workflow or wrestling with a GUI.
+As a developer and enthusiast, I want a frictionless capture surface — terminal when I'm at the desk, PWA when I'm not — to log highly structured data (like coffee recipes and concert memories) directly into my Obsidian vault, so that I can capture the details of the things I love without breaking my workflow.